dermotte/LIRE/src/main/docs/developer-docs/docs/index.md

 the 4770K, it runs a lot faster, using an SSD then speeds up the process even more.
 Extracting single features with the ParallelIndexer is on a core i7 typically faster than 1 MP images can be read from a (magnetic) hard disk.

-Search is a matter of index size and is down to a few ms for 100k and less images, and increases linearly.
+Search is a matter of index size and number of features.
+Tests on CEDD with 500,000 images have shown that with cached search, LIRE needs around 870 ms per search, with DocValue based indexing and search it's around 630 ms per search.
+Approximate indexing is faster with more images, for 500k images and 0.72 recall it takes around 370ms per search.
+This numbers are before optimization based on query bundling, multithreading.
+Moreover, using L1 as a distance metric can reduce search time significantly.
+See also [here](http://www.semanticmetadata.net/2015/09/10/a-search-runtime-analysis-of-lire-on-500k-images/)